-Franciscan Friar Maximilian Kolbe was sent to Auschwitz for hiding Jews during World War II.
+Franciscan Friar Maximilian Kolbe was sent to Auschwitz for fighting Nazi propaganda.
 When Nazi guards selected 10 people to be starved to death, Kolbe volunteered to die in place of a stranger whom the guards had selected.
 Miracles attributed to his intercession include curing a woman with intestinal tuberculosis and a man with calcification of the arteries.

 St. Maximilian’s relic is taken from his beard, which was shaved in 1940 prior to being arrested by the Gestapo and sent to Auschwitz.
 The reliquary design represents the gate of Auschwitz.
 The relic is held in the center of the reliquary by four wires that represent the infamous concentration camp.
 The “M” atop the relic is the Marian symbol.
 The words “Veritas Liberavit Vos” translate as “The Truth Makes you Free” from John 8:38.
 These words contrast with the sign on the front gate of Auschwitz which translates as “Work will set you free”.
 Atop the columns of the gate are the two crowns of martyrdom and purity that our Lady offered to Maximilian when he was a boy.

 “That night, I asked the Mother of God what was to become of me, a Child of Faith.
 Then she came to me holding two crowns, one white, the other red.
 She asked me if I was willing to accept either of these crowns.
 The white one meant that I should persevere in purity, and the red that I should become a martyr.
 I said that I would accept them both.”St. Maximilian Kolbe

 - Am I able to transcend the difficulties of daily life and find ways to love in any situation?

 - Do I regularly open my heart up to Our Lady and ask her to purify my intentions and bring me to Jesus?